PulseHealthAI/PulseHealth/SECURITY.md

 ## Bug Bounty Program

 Currently, PulseHealthAI does not have a formal bug bounty program.
 However, responsible disclosure of security vulnerabilities is highly appreciated and encouraged.

-## License

-This security policy is part of the PulseHealthAI project licensed under the [Apache 2.0 License](LICENSE).